adamsilver/fdpb/07-a-filter-form.md

 If you're not sure which filters to show, perform user research and check your analytics.
 Extract the most popularly used filters and include just those — in order too.
 Then you can either remove the others or reveal them as they become relevant as the user drills down.

+Order of filters: most used.

+If long list of filters within category, collapse the least common after 7/10

+TODO: illustrations for this

 ## Summary

 This chapter looked at various interaction design details pertaining to responsive search results page.
 We looked at how design can shape users — so much so — that occasionally we may have to abandon convention and best practice.
 To that end, we looked at how adaptive design may be better for users.